Together we can save more lives

 Cardiopulmonary resuscitation (CPR) is a simple life-saving technique given to someone in cardiac arrest.
 It aims to take over the job of the heart and lungs by keeping blood and oxygen flowing through the body.

-Find out how you can learn CPR through community events and online resources and how you can help us save lives in our communities.
+Find out how you can learn CPR through online resources, community event and how you can put that training to go use and help us save more lives in our communities.

 Learn how to save a life